wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 At this time, the "type" of conversion is always 'pre-roll-email', and the "val" is the viewers email address.

+---

+### Selective Autoplay (Autoplay for viewers from specific sources)

+Selective Autoplay will automatically play your embedded video based on the presence of a query string you specify.

+See more about how it works on the [Selective Autoplay Demo Page](http://wistia.github.com/demobin/selective-autoplay).

+---

 ### Alert on play just once

 With the bind method, every time "play" is triggered, your function will be executed.
 But sometimes a user will scroll back to the beginning and hit Play again.
 If you want to avoid your function being executed again, you need to unbind it.

 <pre><code class="language-javascript">
 <script type="text/javascript">